Common Types of Car Accidents in Pittsburgh

 These hazards can be downright lethal for less-experienced drivers such as teenagers.

 Advocating on behalf of injured motorists and passengers when dangerous road conditions are to blame is a challenge, even for good lawyers.
-Government immunity may mean that there are low caps on compensation that can be paid out to people injured on public roadways.
-Our experienced lawyer will examine any and all sources of liability, which may include both government and private entities.
+The team at Hal Waldman & Associates will examine any and all sources of liability, which may include both government and private entities.

 A driver on a cellphone is an accident waiting to happen.
 Driving a car takes two hands, two eyes and undivided attention.
 If the driver who crashed into you was texting, talking on a hand-held phone or distracted in any another way, they can be held liable for the accident.
 Some drivers don’t seem to understand the dangers of multitasking while driving.
 We will work to maximize your damages by proving that the other driver could have prevented the collision or minimized the injuries you endured.

-At Hal Waldman and Associates, we have seen lives forever changed when motorists fail to pay attention to the road.
+At Hal Waldman & Associates, our experienced attorneys have seen lives forever changed when motorists fail to pay attention to the road.
 Our lawyers have the skills and legal resources necessary to prove fault against motorists for causing car accidents by:

 - Texting and driving